italiangrid/voms/support.md

 We provide support through the [GGUS](https://ggus.eu/) portal, operated by [EGI](http://www.egi.eu/).

-## Issue tracker
+## Issue trackers

-Developments and issues used to be tracked in the [INFN JIRA issue tracking service][VOMS-jira], but now they are tracked in the corresponding Github projects:
+Developments and issues used to be tracked in the [INFN JIRA issue tracking service][voms-jira], but now they are tracked in the corresponding GitHub projects:

 - [VOMS Java Clients](https://github.com/italiangrid/voms-clients/issues)
 - [VOMS Java APIs](https://github.com/italiangrid/voms-api-java/issues)